secretstartups/handbook/people-group/learning-and-development/newsletter/FY22-Q3/index.html.md

 ## Learn from Leadership

 This month's Learn from Leadership looks a little different than [previous months](/handbook/people-group/learning-and-development/newsletter/#past-newsletters).
 August 2021 is our [Career Development](/handbook/people-group/learning-and-development/career-development/) Skill of the Month, so each week we will be releasing videos from 2 team members at GitLab discussing Career Development.
-This week we are learning from Pattie Egan, VP, and Brendan O'Leary, Senior Develper Evangelist.
+This week we are learning from Pattie Egan, Vice President, People Operations, Technology & Analytics, and Brendan O'Leary, Senior Develper Evangelist.

 <figure class="video_container">
   <iframe width="560" height="315" src="addurl" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>